-Bartholdi knew that we would need help with such a large statue.
-He reached out to a French engineer Alexandre Gustave Eiffel for help.
+Bartholdi knew that we would need help with such a giant statue.
+He reached out to French engineer Alexandre Gustave Eiffel for help.
 Eiffel would later build the famous Eiffel Tower.

-Bartholdi wanted the statue to look as if it was in motion.
-He wanted it to reflect the struggle Americans went through to gain their freedom.
-To do this he designed her to appear as if she was moving forward, and designed her to have one foot in front of the other.
+Bartholdi wanted the Statue to look as if it was in motion.
+He wanted it to reflect Americans’ struggle to gain their freedom.
+To do this,s he designed her to appear as if she was moving forward and designed her to have one foot in front of the other.
 The broken chains at the bottom of her feet symbolize freedom from oppression.

-The statue was built out of steel.
+The Statue was built out of steel.
 The outside is made of layers of copper.
 The Statue of Liberty was originally the same color as a penny.
-It turned green over the years from a combination of the oxygen in the air and weathering.
+It turned green over the years from a combination of oxygen in the air and weathering.

 In 1876 the completed arm and torch were brought to Philadelphia for the Centennial Exposition.
 It received many visitors.
-When it was over it was brought to New York City to be placed on display.
-It was also visited by many visitors from New Yorkers.
+When it was over, it was brought to New York City to be placed on display.
+Many visitors also visited it from New Yorkers.

 How was the Statue of Liberty transported to America?

-Due to its large size, the statue could not be brought to New York in one piece.
-It was broken down into 300 pieces and shipped in more than 200 crates.
+Due to its large size, the Statue could not be brought to New York in one piece.
+It was broken down into 300 pieces and shipped in over 200 crates.

 It arrived in New York on June 17, 1885.

-On October 28th, 1886 the Statue of Liberty has a dedication led by President Grover Cleveland and Frederic Bartholdi.
+On October 28, 1886, the Statue of Liberty had a dedication led by President Grover Cleveland and Frederic Bartholdi.
 Thousands and thousands of people show up for the dedication.

 The New Colossus

 The poem on the pedestal of the Statue of Liberty is called “The New Colossus.”
-The poem was written by Emma Lazdrus in 1883.
+Emma Lazarus wrote the poem in 1883.
 Emma lived in New York City.
-Freedom for all people was very important to her.
-She lived in a time where women were not treated equally to men.
-Lazdrus was also Jewish American and believed that Jewish people like women were mistreated.
+Freedom for all people was essential to her.
+She lived in a time when women were not treated equally to men.
+Lazarus was also Jewish American and believed that Jewish people, like women, were mistreated.
 She spoke out about her feelings to many crowds.
-When she was approached to write the poem to raise money to build the pedestal, she was honored.
-She wrote “The New Colossus,” which was a message about freedom for all.
+She was honored when she was approached to write the poem to raise money to build the pedestal.
+She wrote “The New Colossus,” a message about freedom for all.